Football club (East Germany): Further developments

 Unauthorized financial incentives remained an issue in East German football until the end of East Germany.
 An audit by the East German Ministry of Finance in 1987 uncovered a series of offences among the sports communities in the second to fourth tier in the East German football league system.
-The fact that BSG Stahl Brandenburg managed to qualify for the 1986-87 UEFA Cup owed much to generous payments to players from the social and cultural funds of the local steel and rolling mill works.
-The SED eventually formulated a scheme to put football onto a contractual basis between clubs and players, with transparent transfers and payments, from the 1989-90 season.
-The scheme signalled a shift in the direction of an open professionalization of East German football.
-However, the scheme was interrputed by the fall of the SED regime and the dismantling of East German football by competition from West Germany.
+The fact that BSG Stahl Brandenburg managed to qualify for the 1986–87 UEFA Cup owed much to generous payments to players from the social and cultural funds of the local steel and rolling mill works.